LeaDevelop/salt-win-minion-reactor-setup/README.md

 ## Credits
 Saltstack is available at: https://github.com/saltstack/salt / https://www.saltprojectstore.io <br>
 License: https://github.com/saltstack/salt?tab=Apache-2.0-1-ov-file <br>
-Contributors to what I used in this example: https://github.com/saltstack/salt/graphs/contributors<br>
 Kudos to Salstack Windows workgroup for helping me out through this journey!<br>
-Powershell scripts are my own creation.
+PowerShell scripts are my own creation.

 ## Disclaimers
 The use of scripts or shared content is solely at your own risk.
 I do not guarantee its accuracy, reliability, or suitability for your specific needs.
 No responsibility is taken for any damages or losses that may result from its use.
 It is recommended that you carefully review and test the content before implementation!<br><br>